About Bone Grafting…

 Missing Teeth: Long Term Implications

 Over a period of time, the jawbone associated with missing teeth atrophies or is reabsorbed.
+This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.

 Above: Side view of bone resorption.